Stochastic PDE limit of the dynamic ASEP: Introduction

 \section{Introduction}

-The dynamic ASEP was introduced by \cite{Borodin17a} as a degeneration of the stochastic Interaction Round-a-Face model (which was constructed using the representation theory of the elliptic quantum group $E_{\tau, \eta}(\mathfrak{sl}_2)$).
-A continuous time Markov process, the dynamic ASEP is defined in terms of a temporally evolving height function $s_t(x)\in \ZZ$ with time $t\in \RR_{\geq 0}$ and space $x\in \ZZ$.
+The dynamic ASEP, introduced in \cite{Borodin17a}, is a continuous time Markov process defined in terms of a temporally evolving height function $s_t(x)\in \ZZ$ with time $t\in \RR_{\geq 0}$ and space $x\in \ZZ$.
 (We may also extend the space variable to $x\in \RR$ by linear interpolation between values at $x\in \ZZ$.)
-The height function satisfies the solid-on-solid condition that $s_t(x)-s_t(x + 1)\in \{1,-1\}$ for all $t$ and $x$.
+The height function satisfies the \emph{solid-on-solid condition} that $s_t(x)-s_t(x + 1)\in \{1,-1\}$ for all $t$ and $x$.
 The Markovian update rule depends on two parameters: the asymmetry $q\in (0,1)$ and the dynamic parameter $\alpha\in (0,\infty)$.
-The values of the height function at each $x\in \ZZ$ are updated according to independent exponential clock with the following rates (assuming that the change does not violate the solid-on-solid condition):
+The values of the height function at each $x\in \ZZ$ are updated according to independent exponential clocks with the following rates (assuming that the change does not violate the solid-on-solid condition):

 The term \emph{dynamic} alludes to the fact that the above rates depend on the height function.
 On taking $\alpha$ to $0$ or $\infty$, the rate parameters converge to $q$ and $1$, or $1$ and $q$, thus recovering the standard ASEP height function rates.
-The dynamic ASEP with $\alpha\in(0,\infty)$ has a preferred height of roughly $\log_q(\alpha)$ --- above this height there is a tendency for the height function to decrease (i.e., the rate for decreasing exceeds that for increasing) and below this height the opposite happens.
+The dynamic ASEP with $\alpha\in(0,\infty)$ has a preferred height of roughly $\log_q(\alpha)$ --- above this height there is a tendency for the height function to decrease (i.e. the rate for decreasing exceeds that for increasing) and below this height the opposite happens.
 In light of this markedly different behavior compared to the standard ASEP, it is natural to explore what becomes of the various asymptotic phenomena enjoyed by the standard ASEP.
 Notice that via a height shift $s\mapsto s-\log_q\alpha$, the rates above reduce to the $\alpha=1$ rates.
 (The resulting shifted height function now lives on a shift of the lattice $\ZZ$.)
-Owing to this observation, we may, without loss of generality assume that $\alpha=1$ through-out the rest of this work.
+Owing to this observation, we may, without loss of generality assume that $\alpha=1$ throughout the rest of this work.
 We will still use $\alpha$ in stating our main results, but in the proof we will set $\alpha=1$ to simplify notation.

 In this paper we prove a stochastic PDE (SPDE) limit for the dynamic ASEP under \emph{very weakly asymmetric scaling}.
 This is the first SPDE limit result shown for this type of system.
 The limiting SPDE is a space-time Ornstein-Uhlenbeck (OU) process.
 For the standard ASEP under the same scaling, the limiting SPDE is the additive stochastic heat equation (or Edward-Wilkinson equation).
 See \cite{MPS89, DG91} for reference.
 The difference between these two equations is the presence of a linear drift in the OU which introduces a preferred height which the process drifts towards.
 Thus, the effect of the dynamic parameter survives in our limit.